dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 \[Editor: the jwk above was copy and pasted from the JWK example.
 Replace? ]

-The certificate could be signed by the AS, allowing the AS to verify the signature using the AS public key, or the certificate could be signed by a private key the AS has bound to the Registered Client, allowing each instance of the Registered Client to have its own asymetric key pair.
+The certificate could be signed by the GS, allowing the GS to verify the signature using the GS public key, or the certificate could be signed by a private key the GS has bound to the Registered Client, allowing each instance of the Registered Client to have its own asymetric key pair.

 A non-normative example of a JOSE header for a Dynamic Client including the public key generated by the Client that matches its its private key: